dissolvdgrl/sitemapper/readme.md

 Feel free to contact me via my website [https://chilldsgn.com](https://chilldsgn.com) if you have any questions or suggestions.

 ## TODO
-1. Add the actual functionality to save the XML output to a user's computer.
-2. Disable the crawl button when a crawl is in progress.
-3. Add a timer to remove the status bar messages after some delay.
+~~1.
+Add the actual functionality to save the XML output to a user's computer.~~ ~~2.
+Disable the crawl button when a crawl is in progress.~~ ~~3.
+Add a timer to remove the status bar messages after some delay.~~
 4. Add optional fields to specify lastmod, changefreq, and priority.
 5. Add ability to save sitemaps to edit later when an update is needed.
+BREAD?
 6. Add more stuff to File, Settings, and Help menus
 7. Add installation instructions for MacOS, Windows, Linux
 8. Include a way to load an XML file saved on disk
-9. Store sites as projects to be recrawled in the future, load their stored XML files
-10. Add error reporting to developer
+9. Add error reporting to developer
-11. Add warning dialog when closing if the output box contains XML
+10. Add warning dialog when closing if the output box contains XML
+11. Include a shameless plug to descripto.app :P

 FIY I used some LLM generated code, but it was mostly shit, so I fixed what I could and will review at a later stage to fix some residual stupidity.